How to sell your home and make a faster, more profitable sale

 Sort everything into groups:

-Declutter your basement by packing up everything else you plan to keep for your new home by moving it to a temporary storage unit.
+Declutter your basement by packing up everything else you plan to take your new home by moving it to a temporary storage unit.
+Take your time; divide the task in short segments to make it more palatable, even if it's only 30 minutes a day.

 A great way to improve the appearance of concrete basement floors is to paint them.
 See the instructive video below by ppgprofessional for directions on how to clean, prep and paint concrete floors.